Dr. Mayrim Pérez

-Dr. Mayrim Pérez is a board-certified small animal internal medicine specialist in South Florida.
-She is based out of Ft.
-Lauderdale, FL, and is available to serve general practice and emergency animal hospitals throughout the greater Ft.
-Lauderdale metro area.
+Dr. Mayrim Pérez is a board-certified small animal internal medicine specialist in Maryland.
+She is based out of Anne Arundel County, and is available to serve general practice and emergency animal hospitals throughout the greater Baltimore-Washington metro area.

 Mayrim L. Pérez was born and raised in Puerto Rico, and for as long as she can remember, she wanted to be a veterinarian.
 In 2004, she earned her bachelor’s degree in Animal Sciences with honors from the University of Florida and then earned her veterinary degree from the University of Wisconsin in 2008.
 After veterinary school, she completed a rotating internship at VCA Veterinary Referral and Emergency Center in Norwalk, CT, plus an internal medicine internship the following year at Animal Specialty Group in Los Angeles, CA.